davidkuda/python_pw_cli/README.md

   to be less complex and easier to read?
 - Tab auto completion.
 How can I read available keys so that I could autocomplete them?
 - Expose functionalities with an API so that I can access my passwords from my mobile phone
+- Use a logger instead of prints
+- Add a new section
+- Add a new section if not exists when adding a new password
+- Delete sections
+- Test mongoDB
+- How to store Credit Card Information?
+- Add a function that allows me to change the password, username or website individually